 Backing currency by the gold standard started to become a serious problem throughout the late 1960s.
 By 1971, the issue was so bad that US President Richard Nixon gave notification that the ability to convert the dollar to gold was being suspended “temporarily.”
 The move was inevitably the final straw for the system and the agreement that outlined it.

 Still, there were several attempts by representatives, financial leaders, and governmental bodies to revive the system and keep the currency exchange rate fixed.
 However, by 1973, nearly all major currencies had begun to float relatively toward one another, and the entire system eventually collapsed.

 Despite falling apart, the Bretton Woods summit and agreement are responsible for a number of notably important aspects in the financial world.
 First and foremost is the creation of the IMF and the World Bank.
 Both institutions remain vital to the global economy to this day.

-On a larger scale, however, the agreement unified 44 nations from around the world, bringing them together to solve a growing global crisis.
-It helped to strengthen the overall economy and maximize international trade profit.
+On a larger scale, however, the agreement unified 44 nations from around the world, bringing them together to solve a growing global financial crisis.
+It helped to strengthen the overall world economy and maximize international trade profit.

 Thank you for reading CFI’s guide on Bretton Woods Agreement.
 To keep learning and advancing your career, the following CFI resources will be helpful: